• Skip to primary navigation

 Give these as gifts!

-So many people love hot cocoa so these bombs make for really cute homemade holiday gifts.
+So many people love hot cocoa so this hot chocolate bomb recipe is perfect to make for cute homemade holiday gifts.

 Place a hot cocoa bomb in a clear plastic baggie and tie it with a seasonal bow.
 Place the plastic baggie in a a fun mug to gift to a neighbor, teacher, or friend.